 Microbes can become resistant to drugs for both biological and social reasons.

-As soon as scientists introduce a new antimicrobial drug, there is a good chance that it will become ineffective at some point in time.
+As soon as scientists introduce a new antimicrobial drug, there is a good chance that it

 This is due primarily to changes occurring within the microbes.